jgers32/jgers32.github.io/index.md

 ## About Me

-I’m a first-year Ph.D. student in Electrical and Computer Engineering at the [University of Michigan][U-Mich], where I’m advised by [Pei Zhang][Pei-Zhang].
-My research spans Mobile Computing & Sensing, Embedded Systems, and Human-Centered Computing.
-I’m particularly interested in building sensing networks and multimodal systems to address environmental and community challenges.
+I’m a second-year Ph.D. student in Electrical and Computer Engineering at the [University of Michigan][U-Mich], advised by [Pei Zhang][Pei-Zhang].
+My research spans mobile computing, sensor networks, and human-centered computing.
+I’m particularly interested in building smart networks and human-centered systems to address environmental and community challenges.

-I’m an incoming [Department of Energy Computational Science Graduate Fellow][DOE_CSGF] (DOE CSGF), which will support my research on a vehicular multimodal sensing system that combines vision and air quality data alongside high performance computing for real-time monitoring and analysis of rapidly changing urban conditions.
-This work aims to help cities respond more equitably and efficiently allocate resources where they’re needed most, particularly in areas affected by homelessness.
+I’m a [Department of Energy Computational Science Graduate Fellow][DOE_CSGF] (DOE CSGF), supporting my research on a vehicular multimodal sensing system paired with high-performance computing to monitor and analyze rapidly changing urban conditions.
+This work aims to help cities respond more equitably and allocate resources more efficiently, particularly in areas affected by homelessness.

-Outside of research, I serve as the Labz Editor for [ACM XRDS Magazine][ACM-XRDS], where I highlight student research projects from across the globe — email me if you’re interested in having your work featured!
+Outside of research, I serve as the Labz Editor for [ACM XRDS Magazine][ACM-XRDS] and as a software mentor for the [PiHi Samurai][PiHi] FIRST Robotics team!

 ## Research Interests

-- **Embedded Systems:** internet-of-things, mobile computing
+- **Embedded & Mobile Systems:** IoT, mobile computing, edge sensing
-- **Sensing Networks:** urban, environmental, and health sensing
+- **Sensing Networks:** urban & environmental monitoring, health sensing
-- **Human-Centered Computing:** ubiquitous systems, real-world deployments
+- **Human-Centered Computing:** ubiquitous systems, real-world validation

 {% include_relative _includes/publications.md %}
 {% include_relative _includes/news.md %}